opendocsg/slw-judgments-backfill/2015_SGHC_63/report.md

 206    Boustead argues that cll 6.6, 6.8 and 6.9 of the FA are invalid under s 2(2) of the UCTA.
 Section 2(2) of the UCTA applies to loss other than personal injury or death.
 It states that a person cannot exclude or restrict his liability for negligence except in so far as the term or notice satisfies the requirement of reasonableness.
 Boustead argues that the clauses have the effect of excluding or restricting ABC’s liability for negligence and that they are not reasonable.

 207    In order for a clause to fall within the purview of s 2(2) of the UCTA, it has to be an exclusion of liability for negligence on a proper construction.
 The court is concerned with the substance rather than the form of the clause.
-The Court of Appeal in _Deutsche Bank AG v Chang Tse Wen_ [2013] 4 SLR 886 stated at [68] that:
+The Court of Appeal in _Deutsche Bank AG v Chang Tse Wen_ <span class="citation">[2013] 4 SLR 886</span> stated at [68] that:

  [T]he UCTA simply addresses itself to clause which “exclude or restrict” a liability, obligation or duty.
 The legislative eye is firmly set on the substantive effect of a term or notice, rather than on its form or identification.
 Seen in this light, the only question which arises for a court is whether a term or notice has the effect of excluding or restricting the imposition of a duty of care in law.